 Use AI when: You need a quick personal LinkedIn update and your current photo is five years old.
 You need a placeholder while scheduling a professional session.
 You're an individual freelancer who genuinely can't afford $200 right now.
 In those cases, a decent AI headshot is better than a bad selfie or the default gray LinkedIn silhouette.

 Use professional photography when: Anything is client-facing.
 Anything is team-wide.
 Anything represents your organization rather than just you.
-Anything in a regulated industry where image authenticity matters.
+Anything in a regulated industry where image authenticity and data governance matter.
 Anything that will be used for more than six months.
 Anything where consistency across multiple people matters.
 Anything where you want to look like yourself, not an algorithm's best guess at what you might look like in better lighting.

 We shoot tethered, and every image appears on a 32-inch monitor in real time as I capture it.
 You see what I see.
 There's no mystery, no hoping it turns out okay.
-If your collar is off or you blinked, we both see it instantly and reshoot.
+If a collar is off or someone blinked, we both see it instantly and reshoot.

 I coach expressions.
 Not "say cheese."
 Real direction: where to put your hands, how to angle your shoulders, what to do with your eyes.
-I'll crack a joke to break the tension, then capture the real laugh that follows.
+A jaw that's clenched.
+Shoulders creeping up toward the ears.
+A smile stuck in performance mode instead of something real.
+I will crack a joke to break the tension, then capture the laugh that follows.
 Most people don't know how to look natural on camera.
-That's literally my job, and I've done it thousands of times.
+That is literally my job, and I have done it thousands of times.

 You review and pick your favorite before you leave.
 No waiting days to see if any of the photos worked.
 You know before you walk out the door.

-I'm not anti-technology.
-I use AI tools in my editing workflow every day for noise reduction, masking, batch processing.
-But when it comes to representing real people and real brands, the camera still needs to be in a room with the person.
-That hasn't changed.
+I am not anti-technology.
+I use AI tools in my editing workflow every day for noise reduction, masking, and batch processing.
+But when it comes to representing real people and real brands, the camera still has to be in the room with the person.
+That part has not changed, and the gap between AI output and a coached, calibrated portrait is wider than the marketing makes it sound.